Person sitting at a mixing desk

 Content

-Building on the Bachelor's degree, the following Master's programmes are possible:
+Building on the Bachelor's degree, the following Master's programme is possible:

 Media, Technology and Society - Master of Arts